-In order to make it easier for its students to go abroad, the HKA is currently preparing the introduction of an international study option for all 6- and 7-semester bachelor's programs as part of the "BA.International@HKA" project funded by the German Federal Ministry of Education and Research (BMBF) and the German Academic Exchange Service (DAAD).
+In order to make it easier for its students to go abroad, HKA has introduced an international study option for the majority of its bachelor's programs as part of the "BA.International@HKA" project funded by the German Federal Ministry of Education and Research (BMBF) and the German Academic Exchange Service (DAAD).

-In the new BA.International study option, the duration of studies will be extended by one regular semester (30 credit points (CP)) and thus to a total of eight semesters (240 CP).
+In the new BA.International study option, the duration of studies will be extended by one regular semester (30 credit points (CP)) to a total of eight semesters (240 CP).

 Two "international" semesters will be part of this program: one study semester and/or one internship semester abroad in addition to a semester with study credits at a foreign university, or via "virtual/blended mobility", i.e. through (partially) digitalized courses with an international orientation.
 Since the workload of the “normal" degree program can generally be completed in seven semesters, interdisciplinary lectures can be attended during the additional international semester.
 As such, especially during your semester abroad, you will be able to take courses that are not directly related to your subject or that focus on aspects that may not be entirely covered at HKA.